i-like-trains72/optifine-resourcepack-conversion/README.md

 This repository is under the [LGPL license](https://github.com/i-like-trains72/optifine-resourcepack-conversion/blob/main/LICENSE).
 Before asking for support, please be aware of its terms.

+**IF I HAVE INARDEVENTLY VIOLATED YOUR LICENSE TERMS, *PLEASE* LET ME KNOW BY MAKING AN ISSUE BEFORE TAKING IT TO THE NEXT LEVEL**

 ![image](https://user-images.githubusercontent.com/82773235/115881185-80faf480-a419-11eb-9cd9-af5bd59f1082.png)

 ---

-This guide assumes you know how to install mods on the **Fabric** modloader, how to install Curseforge modpacks, copy and paste mods/resourcepacks from instance to instance and how to load resourcepacks.
+This guide assumes you know how to install mods on the **Fabric** modloader, how to install mods from a .zip, use Curseforge modpacks, copy and paste mods/resourcepacks from instance to instance and how to load resourcepacks.

 If you would like me to change something or you find an error, just make an issue and if you want to do something *big*, make a pull request please.